KidoniSoftware/kidoni/content/Blogs/book-recommendations.md

 this foundation.
 Without a solid foundation, you're building your software on sand.

+## Conclusion

 So there you have it, my top three picks.
 As always when someone makes a list like this, there are going to be a lot of differing opinions.
 There are many more books I recommend.
-Several quickly jump to mind --- *Refactoring: Improving the Design of Existing Code* by Martin Fowler, _Extreme Programming Explained: Embrace Change_ by Kent Beck, and if you're a Unix geek like me, _The Magic Garden Explained: The Internals of Unix System V Release 4 : An Open Systems Design_ by James Cox and Berny Goodheart and _Design and Implementation of the 4.4 BSD Operating System_ by Marshall Kirk McKusick et al. (or 4.2 BSD or 4.3
+Several quickly jump to mind ... _Refactoring: Improving the Design of Existing Code_ by Martin Fowler, _Extreme Programming Explained: Embrace Change_ by Kent Beck, and if you're a Unix geek like me, both _The Magic Garden Explained: The Internals of Unix System V Release 4 : An Open Systems Design_ by James Cox and Berny Goodheart and _Design and Implementation of the 4.4 BSD Operating System_ by Marshall Kirk McKusick et al. (or 4.2 BSD or 4.3